chainloop-dev/chainloop/README.md

 $ chainloop auth login
 ```

-You can also build and run Chainloop [from source](./CONTRIBUTING.md)
+> NOTE: You can also build and run Chainloop [from source](./CONTRIBUTING.md)

+> Once you've been logged in, follow [these instructions](https://docs.chainloop.dev/getting-started/setup) to learn how to set up your account.

 ## How does it work?